Currently reading: Land Rover Discovery continues into 2026 with new special editions

 The Land Rover Discovery has been treated to a pair of special editions and some subtle updates in a bid to sustain its appeal as it enters its eighth year on sale.

-The 'Tempest' special edition takes its name from the codename used for the second-generation Discovery in the run-up to its launch in 1998.
-Available in a choice of three colours, it comes with a matte protective film, a contrasting copper roof and trim details, bespoke badging and bespoke wheel designs.
+The Tempest special edition takes its name from the codename used for the second-generation Discovery in the run-up to its launch in 1998.
+Available in a choice of three colours, it comes with a matt protective film, a contrasting copper-coloured roof and trim details, bespoke badging and bespoke wheel designs.

-The 'Gemini' edition, meanwhile, is named as a nod to the original Discovery's turbodiesel engine.
-Available in six colours and with similar bespoke trim elements, it also brings special Gemini badging, a cooler compartment in the back seat, device holders on the seatbacks and three-zone climate control as standard.
+The Gemini edition, meanwhile, is named as a nod to the original Discovery's turbo diesel engine.
+Available in six colours and with similar bespoke trim elements, it has special Gemini badging, a cooler compartment in the back seat, device holders on the seatbacks and three-zone climate control as standard.

 In addition to the new special editions, JLR has rolled out a trio of 'curated' accessory packs: Beach Days, Road Trip and Snow Days – each equipped with a suitable selection of optional extras.

-There have been no changes under the skin, so the Discovery continues to be offered exclusively with the mild-hybrid, 3.0-litre Ingenium D350 diesel straight six, which develops 345bhp and 516lb ft give a 0-62mph time of 6.3secs, up to 33.4mpg and a towing capacity of 3500kg.
+There have been no changes under the skin, so the Discovery continues to be offered exclusively with the mild-hybrid 3.0-litre Ingenium D350 diesel straight six, which develops 345bhp and 516lb ft to give a 0-62mph time of 6.3sec, up to 33.4mpg and a towing capacity of 3500kg.

-The updates come nearly nine years since the current-generation car was revealed at the 2016 Paris motor show, making the seven-seater comfortably JLR's oldest model line.
+The updates come nearly nine years after the current-generation car was revealed at the 2016 Paris motor show, making the seven-seater comfortably JLR's oldest model line.

-Despite its age, though the Discovery remains an important part of the company's global line-up, even as it enters its eighth year on the market; in the 12 months to the end of March, JLR recorded more than 14,000 Discovery sales - which is more than the Jaguar F-Pace sold in its final year in production.
+Despite its age, though, the Discovery remains an important part of the company's global line-up.
+In the 12 months to the end of March, JLR recorded more than 14,000 Discovery sales, which is more than the Jaguar F-Pace sold in its final year in production.

 Back to top